 Tiffani Harris, Minister for Children and Community Life — Email Tiffani

 Tiffani and her husband, Brent have three children and have lived in Waco for many years.
 She has a Masters in Divinity from Truett Theological Seminary at Baylor University.

 Kyle Knighton, Minister of Spiritual Formation — Email Kyle

 Kyle and his wfie, Emily, have been involved the life of DaySpring since 2010.
 Kyle became the Youth Minister in 2014 and is currently in seminary at Truett Theological Seminary, Baylor University.

 Susan Thrift, Music Minister — Email Susan

 A native of Waco, Susan has been in the music ministry for over twenty years, having served on staff at several churches in the area before coming to DaySpring.
 She is a retired high school choir director who enjoys writing music published for school and church choirs.
 Her son and family live in Austin where he is a software engineer, and her daughter and family are CBF field personnel in southeast Asia.

 The DaySpring Pastoral Associate Program engages those going into vocational ministry in the pastoral work of the church and enables them to gain needed and valuable experience.
 The Pastoral Associates and the church enter into a teaching/learning covenant for a year, providing the student with the opportunity to function in a variety of pastoral roles.
 Each Associate is a member of the church staff team and is assigned to particular areas of ministry throughout the year based upon his or her gifts and interests and the church's needs.
 The Pastor, Staff, and the Coordinating Council are responsible for admitting candidates to the program.
 The Pastor is responsible for the supervision of each Associate.

-The current DaySpring pastoral associates are: Ethan and Caitlin Brown, and Krysta Pittman.
+The current DaySpring pastoral associates are Madi Harner, and Paulette Taylor.